Hey Kids (Start Here)

 “I’m aware,” Rush said, bored and unimpressed.

-Mendelssohn hopped onto the table, crossed over to Rush and sniffed delicately at the vy’ta.
+Mendelssohn hopped onto the table, crossed to Rush and sniffed delicately at the vy’ta.

-“You can have it,” Rush said, addressing Volker’s cat in a dead-serious conversational tone that hit as both really weird and a little charming.
+“Y’can have it.”
+Rush addressed Volker’s cat in a dead serious conversational tone that hit as really weird and a little charming.

 Mendelssohn meowed and stalked away, leaving the vy’ta untouched.